 Track and trace has been the holy grail for shippers and carriers going back decades.
-It was a black hole that defied a practical and simple remedy; one where the most popular solution was calling the driver every 30 minutes to ask where they—and your freight—was.
+It was a black hole that defied a practical and straightforward remedy; one where the most popular solution was calling the driver every 30 minutes to ask where they—and your freight—was.
 That was after cell phones became ubiquitous.

-In many cases, they’d be right.
-The challenge of track and trace systems are fed by a multitude of platforms with various acronyms – ERP, SCP, WMS, TMS, SCE, AP, AR as well as trucking, freight-forwarding, drayage, logistics, and freight audit systems.
+Today, track and trace systems are fed by a multitude of platforms with various acronyms – ERP, SCP, WMS, TMS, SCE, AP, AR, as well as trucking, freight-forwarding, drayage, logistics, and freight audit systems.
 It’s yet another example of being data-rich and intelligence-poor.
-You have all this data in front of you but little to no knowledge of what it means and how to really use it to improve your business.
+You have all this data in front of you, but little definition as to what it means or how to use it to improve your business.

-1. Your track and trace is limiting proactivity.
+1. Your real-time visibility is limiting proactivity.

 In today’s mobile, GPS-connected world, it’s easy to find out where a shipment is.
 Query the driver’s smartphone or a truck’s ELD telematics, and find out, within minutes and feet, a shipment’s location.
 However, what does that do for you?
 Also, how does that help fix a problem?